-If you decide not to enroll in TRS-Care at retirement, you may enroll when you turn 65 or if you have a special enrollment event:
+If you decide not to enroll in TRS-Care when you retire, you may enroll in TRS-Care Medicare Advantage when you turn 65, if you have a special enrollment event or if you're eligible under the limited-time enrollment opportunity.

-- At age 65.
-At that time, you may enroll in the TRS-Care Medicare Advantage medical plan and TRS-Care Medicare Rx prescription drug plan as long as you buy and maintain Medicare Part B. To learn more, read Medicare & TRS-Care on page 11. - Special Enrollment Events.
+At age 65.
+At that time, you may enroll in the TRS-Care Medicare Advantage medical plan and TRS-Care Medicare Rx prescription drug plan as long as you buy and maintain Medicare Part B. To learn more, read Medicare & TRS-Care on page 13.

+- Special Enrollment Events.
 Generally, Special Enrollment Events arise from an involuntary loss of comprehensive health care coverage or adding a new dependent through marriage, birth, adoption or adoption placement.
-To learn more, read Special Enrollment Events on page 12.
+To learn more, read Special Enrollment Events on page 14. - Limited-Time Enrollment Opportunity.
+A healthy TRS-Care fund balance, recent federal Medicare changes and TRS' careful management ensured the long-term stability of the TRS-Care fund.
+This allowed TRS to make positive changes to TRS-Care Medicare Advantage and reduce premiums for Medicare retirees.
+To allow retirees to return to TRS-Care Medicare Advantage with new, lower premiums, TRS will offer a Limited-Time Enrollment